 Other tidbits about poinsettias

-- Congress declared December 12th as National Poinsettia Day to commemorate the day Joel Poinsett passed away in 1851.
+- Congress declared December 12th as National Poinsettia Day to commemorate Joel Poinsett’s passing day in 1851.
 They say it’s a coincidence that December 12th is also the “Dia de la Virgen” (The Day of the Virgin) in Mexico, where poinsettias are on display in celebration.

 - In 1840 Mr. Poinsett was a founding member of the National Institution for the Promotion of Science, said to have formed to obtain the James Smithson endowment, known today as the Smithsonian Institution.